cameronnathan707/Arduino-Weather-Station/README.md

 # Arduino Weather Station
 This is a project that uses multiple sensors to measure the environment around you.
 Some of the sensors have more data available, but I didn't need them for my application.
-It also has a thermostat that will turn a relay on and off to adjust the temperature, which can be coded for a heater or air conditioner.
+It also has a thermostat that will turn a relay on and off to adjust the temperature, which can be coded for a heater or air conditioner. (heater and air conditioner/relay is untested use at your own risk)
 ## Getting Started
 1. Upload the .ino code to your Arduino Mega.
 2. Attach the DH11.
 3. Attach the GY1145 light sensor.
 4. Attach the GY-BMp 280.
+5. Attach the Relay
-5. Connect the 2.8" tft screen shield to the Mega.
+6. Connect the 2.8" tft screen shield to the Mega.

 ## Troubleshooting